Articles

 - use as a terminal or in the local area network

-- prefered use for the development of programs and office automation
+- preferred use for the development of programs and office automation

 - modular design